uniquetrij/CarND-T2-P5-MPC/README.md

 ```
 This essentially puts the vehicle at the origin with its face to the right horizontally.

 Once the waypoints are transformed, the `polyfit()` function is used to obtain the coefficients of a polynomial curve of degree 3 that best fits the waypoints.
 Ideally, this is the trajectory that the vehicle should follow to stay on the track.
-Now the cross track error is simply the derivetive of the polynomial and the psi error is the negative arc tangent of the derivative of the polynomial.
-But, since by the vehicle's cooridinates, the vehicle is at the origin, the derivative of the curve is simply the second coefficient, i.e. coefficient of the term of order 1.
+Now the cross track error is simply the derivative of the polynomial and the psi error is the negative arc tangent of the derivative of the polynomial.
+But, since by the vehicle's coordinates, the vehicle is at the origin, the derivative of the curve is simply the second coefficient, i.e. coefficient of the term of order 1.

 ### Dealing With Latency